-- A. Communication Lines (See Rule 80.1) - B. Supply Lines shall be inspected in compliance with the requirements of General Order 165.
+- A. Communication Lines (See Rule 80.1) - B. Supply Lines shall be inspected in compliance with the requirements of General Order 165. - Note: Revised January 12, 2012 by Decision No. 1201032.

 31.3 Avoidance of Conflicts and Crossings

 In locating and constructing lines, efforts shall be made to avoid creating any conflicts with other lines.
 Where it is not reasonably practicable to maintain a sufficient separation of the lines, conflicts may in many cases be avoided by means of joint pole construction.